Sunshine Protection Act: Provisions

 The Sunshine Protection Act would establish a permanent daylight saving time in the U.S., leading to later sunrises and sunsets during the four months in which most of the U.S. currently observes standard time, resulting in less sunlight in the morning hours and more sunlight in the evening ones.
-It would not mandate that states and territories that observe permanent standard time (American Samoa, most of Arizona, Guam, Hawaii, Northern Mariana Islands, Puerto Rico, and the Virgin Islands) switch to permanent daylight saving time.
+It would not mandate that states and territories that currently observe permanent standard time (American Samoa, most of Arizona, Guam, Hawaii, Northern Mariana Islands, Puerto Rico, and the Virgin Islands) switch to permanent daylight saving time, however it would repeal the section of law that currently provides for state-level self-exemption.
+Additional states would have the option to exempt themselves by adopting permanent standard time, if they opt out before the Sunshine Protection Act takes effect.

 Legislative history

 The Sunshine Protection Act was first introduced in 2018 by U.S. senator Marco Rubio, modeled after a 2018 Florida bill of the same name.
 U.S. president Donald Trump tweeted that he would be willing to sign it, but it failed to advance.
 A reintroduction in 2019 by Vern Buchanan similarly failed.